There is only one thing more adorable than a Yorkshire Terrier puppy.

 The mother’s small physique makes carrying puppies and giving birth taxing and potentially life-threatening.
 As for the puppies, there are many cases in which they are born with complications and illnesses.

-And to top it all off, because teacup yorkies are in such high demand and sell for high prices, breeders like to overbreed.
+And to top it all off, because they are in such high demand and teacup yorkie puppy prices are so high, meaning huge profits, breeders like to overbreed.
 They try to breed as many teacups as possible to meet the high demand for these tiny little pups.

 They even have males breed before they are mature enough.
 Read “How Old Does A Male Yorkie Have To Be To Breed?” for more info on when male Yorkies reach sexual and physical maturity.